IU (entertainer): Philanthropy

-In 2010, two years after her debut, IU donated all the proceeds from her duet song with actor Yoo Seung-ho, while in 2011, she donated the proceeds from her fan meeting.
-In 2012, she was chosen as an ambassador for South Korea's National Police Agency in their anti-bullying campaigns in schools; she was made an honorary member of the police force in 2013 before being promoted to an honorary senior police officer in 2014 for a two-year term.
-In 2016, IU established a scholarship at her high school alma-mater after regularly donating there for several years.
+In 2010, two years after her debut, IU donated all the proceeds from her duet songs with actor Yoo Seung-ho and Na Yoon-kwon, while in 2011, she donated the proceeds from her fan meeting.
+In 2012, she donated all proceeds from her duet with Kim Yuna to the national figure skating team.
+That same year, she was chosen as an ambassador for South Korea's National Police Agency in their anti-bullying campaigns in schools; she was made an honorary member of the police force in 2013 before being promoted to an honorary senior police officer in 2014 for a two-year term.
+In late 2012, she donated to her high school alma-mater as a development fund to buy new books, which became an annual occurrence.
+She also established a scholarship there in 2016.

 In 2015, IU volunteered and donated to the Green Umbrella Children's Foundation.
 She has been a regular donor since 2018, helping to support tuition for prospective college students among low-income families, single parents, disabled children, and grandparents raising their grandchildren.
 She makes regular donations on her birthday, debut anniversary and special occasions to foundations helping not only children, but marginalized groups in society such as unwed mothers, elderly people, cancer patients and the homeless, both under her name and her fandom's.
 She has been supporting vulnerable social groups in Yangpyeong County since 2020, reaching a total of at the end of 2024.